Zoltan G. Levay

 Mr. Levays primary responsibility is to process digital images from the Hubble Space Telescope (HST) for presentation to a broad public audience via print and electronic news media and online.
 This includes processing and reformatting science data, creating color composites, enhancing color, and producing graphics and illustrations for varied products.
 He works with graphic artists, animators, photo lab personnel, scientists and many others within and outside STScI to help produce materials that are provided to news media, educators, publishers and the general public using a variety of computer hardware, software and networking tools.

-Mr. Levay is a member of the Hubble Heritage Team, a grant-funded effort whose mission is to locate and publicize the most aesthetically appealing images from the Hubble Space Telescope.
+Mr. Levay is lead of the Hubble Heritage Team, an effort to locate and publicize the most aesthetically appealing images from the Hubble Space Telescope.

 Mr. Levay has developed software for astronomical data display and analysis and has produced materials for the World Wide Web including developing web sites and content.
 He works with scientists at the STScI and around the world who provide images from the HST to present the data so they are easy to understand by the general public without compromising technical science content.